niallrobinson/wasp/README.md

 1. Install Igor Pro http://www.wavemetrics.com/products/igorpro/igorpro.htm

-2. Run install.bat by double clikcing.
-This will attempt to copy the cluster analysis xop to your Igor Pro direcory.
-Alternatively you can manually copy the xop to your Igor Pro Extensions folder.
-Note that Windows 7 users may need to right click the install file and "Run as Administrator".
+2. Copy the cluster analysis xop to your Igor Pro direcory.

 3. Double click the Wasp.pxt file to start a new Wasp session.